31 Things You Should Do Right Now to Avoid High Blood Pressure

 Take your medications

 We are fortunate to have a wealth of drugs that can help lower high blood pressure as well as its potentially dire consequences, Dr. Heller says.
 “Medications only work if you take them as directed for as long as directed.”
 Discuss any issues you have with your blood pressure meds with your doctor to see if there is a work around.
+(Find out if adding essential oils for high blood pressure can naturally boost your medication regimen.)

 Don’t overdo it at happy hour

 Drinking too much alcohol can raise your blood pressure, but moderate alcohol consumption may help protect the heart.
 “Moderation is the key word here,” Dr. Heller says.
 “I would never tell anyone to start drinking to improve their health, but some research does suggest that moderate alcohol intake of no more than two drinks per day for men and no more than one drink per day for women may have some benefits.”
 (Remember that a drink equals 12 oz. beer, 4 oz. of wine, and 1.5 oz. of 80-proof spirits or 1 oz. of 100-proof spirits.)
+Here’s more of what you need to know about alcohol and high blood pressure.

 “We know that smokers are more likely to develop high blood pressure than non smokers,” Dr. Heller says.
 Smoking is also a major risk factor for heart disease, stroke and cancer.
 “If you do smoke, quit and if you don’t smoke, never start.”
 Get schooled on quitting methods at the CDC’s Smoking and Tobacco Use website.
-Here’s what you need to know about the new blood pressure guidelines.

 Keep off the grass